 Option 1: Performing and Production Arts Route

 More than just developing your technical and creative skills, you will also gain a deeper knowledge of the theories and principles of performing arts, increase your understanding of the industry, and develop the confidence and skills you’ll need to succeed in real-world auditions and interviews.
-You will learn about professional practice standards, critical and contextual awareness, and the expectations of the professional world of performance and production.
+You will adhere to professional practice standards, be critical, with contextual awareness to the expectations of the world of performance and production.

-So, whether your future lies on stage or screen, behind the scenes or in-front of an audience, or in performing or producing, Performing and Production Arts can help set the stage for your future career journey, and fully prepare you for a life in the performing arts.
+So, whether your future lies on stage or screen, behind the scenes or in-front of an audience, or in performing or producing, Performing and Production Arts can set the stage for your journey.

 Option 2: Film and TV Acting Route